 "Well," I continued, "I'm standing on the corner of Bennett Avenue and 192nd Street with a Ukrainian man.
 Is he your friend?"

 She gave me the address, but I hesitated for a moment.
-Her building, number 60 (not 606060), was a mile out of my way and I was headed to meet Annie after school.
-But I hung up the phone and told the old man to follow me--we would walk together to find his friend.
+Her building, number 60 (not 606060), was a mile out of my way and I was headed to meet my daughter after school.
+But I hung up the phone and told the old man to follow me; I would take him to find his friend.

-We were silent for some time--not much to discuss when you don't speak the same language.
-We approached a flock of pigeons drinking from a puddle of rain water and Honey shot forward, sending them flying.
+We walked together in silence for some time, and when we approached a flock of pigeons drinking from a puddle of rain water, Honey shot forward, sending them into flight.
 The dog appeared pleased with herself as she watched the birds take to the sky, and the old man laughed.